New Mexico Mines Database

 - provide a medium where accumulated data may be of use for numerous purposes not limited to permit applications, environmental assessments, human and ecological risk assessments, mine closure, mine plans of operation, academic research, and industrial evaluation.

 The suitability of the data should be evaluated in the context of the purpose of the investigator.
-The NMBGMR has and is compiling data from the numerous sources at its disposal.
+The Bureau of Geology has, and is compiling, data from the numerous sources at its disposal.
 The user is responsible for understanding the specific QA/QC and other documentation requirements of the investigation being conducted and the data should be used appropriately.
-Numerous references used in the development of the database are available in the New Mexico Bibliography kept by the NMBGMR.
+Numerous references used in the development of the database are available in the New Mexico Bibliography kept by the Bureau.
 This provides an opportunity for the investigator to locate reports for further consulting, if desired.

 HOW TO ACCESS THE NM MINES DATABASE

 Funding for this project was provided directly or indirectly by a variety of sources.
 Funding for inputting uranium data into a GIS compatible computerized database was provided in part by the U. S. Environmental Protection Agency (McLemore et al., 2002).
 The New Mexico State Land Office funded a minerals-resource assessment of Luna County (McLemore et al., 2001).
 The USGS funded a minerals deposit and mining district map of New Mexico.
 The Army Corps of Engineers funded the input of data into the database for Sierra and Otero Counties.
-This work is part of ongoing research on the mineral resources in New Mexico at NMBGMR, Peter Scholle, Director and State Geologist.
-A team of geologists and students at the NMBGMR is working on this database and includes Gretchen K. Hoffman, Glen R. Jones, Maureen Wilks, Peggy Johnson, Steven Raugust, Christian B. Krueger, Michael Breese, Meghan Jackson, Jeff Arbuckle, Amanda Rowe, Linda Ulbricht, and Kelly Donahue.
+This work is part of ongoing research on the mineral resources in New Mexico at the Bureau of Geology, Peter Scholle, Director and State Geologist (now Emeritus).
+A team of geologists and students at the Bureau of Geology is working on this database and includes Gretchen K. Hoffman, Glen R. Jones, Maureen Wilks, Peggy Johnson, Steven Raugust, Christian B. Krueger, Michael Breese, Meghan Jackson, Jeff Arbuckle, Amanda Rowe, Linda Ulbricht, and Kelly Donahue.

 - Cox, D. P., and Singer, D. A., eds., 1986, Mineral deposit models: U.S. Geological Survey, Bulletin 1693, 379 p.